apache/trafficcontrol/docs/source/development/traffic_router.rst

 RPM Packaging
 =============
-Running ``mvn package`` on a Linux based distribution will trigger the build process to create the Traffic Router rpm and the Traffic Router .war file, but will not run the integration tests, so it is a good way to update those artifacts quickly during development.
-But the prefered way to build the Traffic Router RPMs is to navigate to the root of the Traffic Control source tree and run:
+Running ``mvn package`` on a Linux-based distribution will trigger the build process to create the Traffic Router RPM and the Traffic Router ``.war`` file, but will not run the integration tests, so it is a good way to update those artifacts quickly during development.
+But the preferred way to build the Traffic Router RPMs is by following the instructions in :ref:`dev-building`

-./pkg -v traffic_router_build

-This will create the traffic_router.rpm and the tomcat.rpm and copy them to the ./dist directory.

 API
 ===